by Sasha Alyson

 Further reading: A well-reviewed book on the general topic of development data is Poor Numbers: How We Are Misled by African Development Statistics and What to Do about It, by Morten Jerven, Cornell University Press, 2013.
 He focuses on the poor quality of statistics produced by governments.
 However, these are the very numbers which are massaged by U.N. agencies, then repackaged as if they offer insight.
 Confirming what I had also concluded, Jerven writes: “With the exception of some instances of crop and population statistics, economic and social statistics are mostly produced for the consumption of the development community, especially for donors and the IMF and the World Bank.”
 That’s who they try to please.

-1. In the past, FAO sometimes did show hunger estimates as a range – for example, on page 5 of its 2003 State of Food Insecurity in the World report.
-This is more honest, but someone decided that the world and the media liked the appearance of accuracy, even if it was faked.
+1. In the past, FAO sometimes showed hunger estimates as a range – for example, on page 5 of its 2003 State of Food Insecurity in the World report.
+This is more honest, but someone decided that the world and the media liked the appearance of precision, even if it was faked.
 The FAO now gives these numbers with breath-taking pseudo-accuracy: For example, by stating that in 1990 there were 1015.3 million undernourished people in the world – after having filled that same spot on the spreadsheet, two years earlier, with the number 848.4 million.
 It does not know the number.
 The pseudo-precise statistic hides that reality.

 2. Despite their 17 goals and 169 targets, the SDGs manage to ignore major issues such as weapon sales and tax havens that greatly impact the global South but make big profits for Western corporations.
 I’ve briefly explored how the SDGs promote Western priorities in: The SDGs: What’s missing?